Arianee/arianee-sdk/packages/arianee-access-token/README.md

 ### `static decodeJwt(arianeeAccessToken: string): {header: JwtHeaderInterface, payload: ArianeeAccessTokenPayload, signature: string}`

 This static method decodes an Arianee Access Token (AAT).
 It takes an `arianeeAccessToken` parameter as a `string` and returns an object with the decoded AAT, containing the header, payload, and signature.

+## Storage

+You can pass a `storage` object (that implements the [`Web Storage API`](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API)) to the constructor under the `params.storage` key. \
+This storage will be used for caching the generated arianee access token.
+Make sure that you do not pass an unsafe / public storage as it may expose the generated arianee access token.